DNA synthesis Is Semiconservative

 Reason for appearing two bands in second generation: In the second replication, the 14N-containing strands directed the synthesis of partners with 14N, creating low-density DNA, and the 15N strands formed new 14N partners.

-- The DNA harvested from cells grown for two generations in 14N containing medium formed two bands: one DNA band was at the intermediate position between 15N and 14N and the other corresponded to the band of exclusively 14N DNA.
+- The DNA collected from cells grown in 14N containing medium for two generations formed two bands: one band of DNA was in the intermediate position between 15N and 14N and the other band occupied a position corresponds to 14N DNA only.

-- These results could only be explained if DNA replicates in a semi-conservative manner.
+- These type of results will be obtained if DNA replicates in a semi-conservative manner.

-- Dispersive replication would have resulted in exclusively a single band in each new generation, with the band slowly moving up closer to the height of the 14N DNA band.
+- Dispersive replication would always result in single band.
+In each generation, the band will move move up closer to the 14N DNA band.

 Meselson and Stahl repeated the experiment for few more generation for concluding semi conservative mode of replication.
 They found that the proportion of low-density DNA increased steadily and proportion of intermediate density DNA goes on decreased.